 Table of Contents

-- Illinois Bill of Sale Requirements
+1. Illinois Vehicle Bill of Sale

 Illinois law does not require a vehicle bill of sale, which is a legal document that acts as a receipt and shows when ownership of a car switched hands, when it is purchased from an in-state dealer or individual.
 However, new Illinois residents who lease vehicles must submit out-of-state titles or other proof of ownership, such as a bill of sale, when they apply for a title and registration.